htcondor/htcondor/docs/users-manual/submitting-a-job.rst

     use_oauth_services = cloudboxdrive

-Upon submitting this job for the first time, the user will be directed to a webpage hosted on the submit machine which will guide the user through the process of obtaining a CloudBoxDrive credential.
+Upon submitting this job for the first time, the user will be directed to a webpage hosted on the access point which will guide the user through the process of obtaining a CloudBoxDrive credential.
-The credential is then stored securely on the submit machine.
+The credential is then stored securely on the access point.
 (**Note: depending on which credential monitor is used, the original job may have to be re-submitted at this point.**)
-(Also note that at no point is the user's *password* stored on the submit machine.)
+(Also note that at no point is the user's *password* stored on the access point.)
-Once a credential is stored on the submit machine, as long as it remains valid, it is transferred securely to all subsequently submitted jobs that contain ``use_oauth_services = cloudboxdrive``.
+Once a credential is stored on the access point, as long as it remains valid, it is transferred securely to all subsequently submitted jobs that contain ``use_oauth_services = cloudboxdrive``.